mxvsh/modzero/README.md

 # modzero

+> [!IMPORTANT]
+> The project is under development.
+Feel free to contribute and create a pull request for new features.
+Join our [Telegram support chat](https://t.me/modzerochat) for project discussions.

 ![Artboard](https://github.com/mxvh/modzero/assets/31907722/e504b081-0595-4aca-af29-48297db4b336)

 Mange your Telegram groups and channels from one place, packed with multiple moderation tools to help you become a pro administrator.